vardhannaik/SAP_NPL_experiment_openVPN_centos/README.md

 # SAP_NPL_experiment_openVPN_centos
 Connecting the SAP developer Edition over OpenVPN

-One of the experiments I have successfuly tried is to do a OPENVPN on the SUSE VM acting a client.
+One of the experiments I have successfuly tried is to do a OPENVPN from centos public IP server  over the SUSE VM acting a client, SUSE VM resides on non public IP machine.
 1) Step 1: setup NPL SAP Developer Edition https://blogs.sap.com/2019/07/01/as-abap-752-sp04-developer-edition-to-download/
 2) Step 2:  Harden Firewall using nftables for both tun0 and eth0 , see my github how to for eth0. https://github.com/vardhannaik/nftables_centos
 3) Step 3: Have additional CA authority server, You can use a debian, Centos, Windows should also be possible